Our approach to human rights in our supply chain

 Collaboration with suppliers

-This collaborative approach led to the development of three key initiatives:
+This overall collaborative approach led to the development of three key initiatives:

 - Joint Quality Plans (JQP) – Improving labour standards in our supply chains is a responsibility we share with our suppliers.
 We have developed joint responsible sourcing plans with each of our 25 ‘Product Partners’ – our biggest suppliers who supply the UK.
-These plans sit alongside and feed into our commercial buy and sell plans.
+These plans sit alongside and feed into our commercial 'buy and sell' plans and help ensure we are offering a commercial benefit for good practice.
 Supplier performance is assessed across responsible sourcing, technical and commercial KPIs.
-These plans will help ensure we are offering a commercial benefit for good practice.
+The plans also help drive improvement further upstream as our suppliers work with their own suppliers to implement responsible sourcing standards.